grief can affect certain people more deeply

 Age-Related Developmental Stages, Related to The Death Of A Pet

-Children do not respond to death as adults do.
-Their normal reactions are much more natural, curious and varied, until that is changed by the adult world.
-How the child responds will depend on the strength of the bond with the pet, as well as the child’s age and developmental stage.
-Always keep in mind that the parent is the model for almost everything.
-The general subject of death is not unknown to children.
-They watch movies, television; they hear reports from schoolmates and friends.
+Children don’t respond to death in the same way adults do.
+Their normal reactions are much more natural, curious, and varied.
+How the child responds will depend on the strength of their bond with the pet, as well as the child’s age and developmental stage.
+Remember that as the parent you are the model for almost everything.
+The subject of death is not unknown to children, and they generally have a limited understanding.
+They watch movies and television, and they hear reports from schoolmates and friends.
 You may be surprised at how much your child does know.

 2-3 Year Olds

 Two to three-year old children are too young to understand what death really means.
 They may be told that the pet has died and will not return.
 Reassure them they didn’t do or say anything to cause the death.

 Young children will sense and copy your emotions and behavior.
 While it’s good to cry and express your grief, try to exercise some control and make it clear this is a normal response to the loss of a loved one.
 Give your child extra reassurance and maintain their usual routines.
 At this age children will usually accept a new pet very easily.